-That means that if $r_1 = 2M$ , for example, the radial distance measured is rather different than in flat space!
+That means that if $r_1 = 2M$, for example, the radial distance measured is rather different than in flat space!
 But if you calculate the area of a sphere of radius r, you get $4\pi r^2$ as usual, and the circumference of a circle is $2\pi r$ as usual.
-This is one of the most extreme geometric indicators of the curved spacetime: " $\pi$ "=circumference/diameter drops like a rock!
+This is one of the most extreme geometric indicators of the curved spacetime: " π "=circumference/diameter drops like a rock!
+The "r" for these standard Schwarzschild coordinates is the circumferential radius.

 What about time?
-Ask class: what is the relation between proper time $d\tau$ at r and the coordinate time dt if $dr = d\theta = d\phi = 0$ ? $d\tau^2 = -ds^2 = -g{tt}dt^2 \Rightarrow d\tau = (1 - 2M/r)^{1/2}dt$ .
-Therefore, as $r \to 2M$ , the elapsed proper time is tiny compared to the elapsed coordinate time.
+Ask class: what is the relation between proper time $d\tau$ at r and the coordinate time dt if $dr = d\theta = d\phi = 0$? $d\tau^2 = -ds^2 = -g{tt}dt^2 \Rightarrow d\tau = (1-2M/r)^{1/2}dt$.
+Therefore, as $r \to 2M$, the elapsed proper time is tiny compared to the elapsed coordinate time.
 It turns out that t, the coordinate time, is the time as seen at infinity.
 Therefore, to a distant observer it looks like an object falling into the horizon takes an infinite time to do so.
 This is the origin of the term "frozen star" used by many until the 1970's for black holes.
 You might think, then, that if you were to look at a black hole you'd see lots of frozen surprised aliens just outside the horizon.
 You actually would not, but more on that later.
-Another thing to think about is that when r < 2M, bizarre stuff happens, for example the signs of $g{tt}$ and $g{rr}$ switch.
+Another thing to think about is that when r < 2M, bizarre stuff happens, for example the signs of g{tt} and g{rr} switch.
 What does this signify?
-It could be just that the coordinate system is not useful there, the same way that at the north or south pole of a sphere the azimuthal coordinate $\phi$ changes arbitrarily rapidly for a finite linear motion.
+It could be just that the coordinate system is not useful there, the same way that at the north or south pole of a sphere the azimuthal coordinate φ changes arbitrarily rapidly for a finite linear motion.
 Or it could be that something truly horrible occurs at r = 2M, e.g., that any observer crossing inside is vaporized in a cloud of coordinates.
 The truth, as it happens, lies in between those extremes.